 A decade ago I found myself learning how to meditate.
 I took to meditation right away, and it transformed my relationship to life.
 I began to question all sorts of things, including my concept of self.
 Later, when I enrolled at the Center for Humanistic Studies in Detroit for a graduate degree in humanistic and clinical psychology, I knew the topic I would choose for my thesis: meditation.
 I read much of the popular dharma literature and felt I came to know many of the authors.
 Yet I often wondered, what were their meditative journeys like?
 Had they squirmed in meditation halls like I did when I first began sitting?
-I decided to investigate by asking four Buddhist meditation teachers, Zen teacher Charlotte Joko Beck and Insight Meditation Society teachers Joseph Goldstein, Sylvia Boorstein and Sharon Salzberg my thesis question: “What is the experience of self-discovery through meditation?” — Donna Rockwell
+I decided to investigate by asking four Buddhist meditation teachers, the late Zen teacher Charlotte Joko Beck and Insight Meditation Society teachers Joseph Goldstein, Sylvia Boorstein and Sharon Salzberg my thesis question: “What is the experience of self-discovery through meditation?” – Donna Rockwell

 Charlotte Joko Beck